High-intent nail, cuticle, and hand-edge routine

 Can I use this after nail polish remover or acetone?

 Yes.
 That is one of the more practical times to use it, especially when the surrounding skin feels stripped and catches easily.
-Just patch test first if your skin is reactive.
+Let nails and skin settle, use a small amount around the edges, and patch test first if your skin is reactive.

 Build your routine